The Transformation into Efficient and Flexible Grid Assets

 |1:00 p.m.||Opening Remarks|

-Session 1 - Entering a New Decade of Smart Homes and Buildings
+Session One - Entering a New Decade of Smart Homes and Buildings

 Today’s electric grid is evolving to keep up with growing peak electricity demand, increased renewable electricity generation, and degradation of transmission and distribution infrastructure.
 While this is happening, the relationships between utilities, regulators, and customers are also changing.
 During this session, panelists will discuss the key drivers for these changing relationships and how grid management is transforming to keep pace with current technologies, regulations, and strategies that make homes and buildings smarter and more flexible.